Rainbow-Dreamer/Ideal-Piano/User Manuals/English/User Instructions (Read me first!).md

 Then load an instrument sound source and set the MIDI output port number for this instrument to the same number as the output MIDI port.

-Then open Ideal Piano, change `midi_device_id` in the config.py file to the number of the new MIDI port in loopMIDI, and remember to set the parameter load_sound to False, so that Ideal Piano will not load the sound source you set, and will only play the sound source in the host when you play it. so that Ideal Piano will not load the sources it has set up, and will only play the sources from the host when playing.
+Then open Ideal Piano, change `midi_input_port` in the config.py file to the number of the new MIDI port in loopMIDI, and remember to set the parameter load_sound to False, so that Ideal Piano will not load the sound source you set, and will only play the sound in the DAW when you play it. so that Ideal Piano will not load the sources it has set up, and will only play the sources from the DAW when playing.

-For some sources, even if the MIDI output port is set to the same loopMIDI as the host, the solution is to use the MIDI out plugin, set the port to the same MIDI output port as the host, then set the input port of the source to the MIDI out port, and select the MIDI out channel to play when you play to receive the data.
+For some sources, even if the MIDI output port is set to the same loopMIDI as the DAW, the solution is to use the MIDI out plugin, set the port to the same MIDI output port as the DAW, then set the input port of the source to the MIDI out port, and select the MIDI out channel to play when you play to receive the data.
 (Another important point is that

 (There is also a very important point is that you must first import the source, and then import the MIDI out plug-in, and then set the port, every time you change the new source to this order, otherwise the data still can not pass loopMIDI)